aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: history

+      A :class:`~collections.abc.Sequence` of :class:`ClientResponse`
-      :class:`list` of :class:`ClientResponse` objects of preceding requests, if there were redirects.
+      objects of preceding requests if there were redirects, an empty sequence otherwise.

    .. method:: close()